Feeding Babies and Young Children

 - Do not offer homogenized (3.25% M.F.) cow’s milk under nine months of age as their main milk

-- As long as the texture is safe, you can offer most of the food you eat (see texture below for more detail)
+- As long as the texture is safe, you can offer most of the food you eat (see Textures and self-feeding right from the start below for more detail)

 - Serve vegetables and fruits at every meal so these foods become typical foods to eat.
 They also are a source of vitamin C, which helps your baby’s body absorb iron